Gliph/BTCSquared/README.md

 - Wallet address Read characteristic.
 Central READs the wallet address from the peripheral.
 - Wallet address Write characteristic.
 Central WRITEs it's wallet address to the peripheral.
 - Payment request Write characteristic.
 Central WRITEs a payment request to the peripheral.
-- Payment request Indicate characteristic.
-Peripheral INDICATEs that a payment request is initiated.
+- Payment request Notification characteristic.
+Peripheral NOTIFY that a payment request is initiated.
 - Notice Write characteristic.
-Central WRITEs that it has transferred bitcoins.
+Central WRITEs that it has transferred bitcoins (or other info).
-- Notice Indicate characteristic.
-Peripheral INDICATEs that it has transferred bitcoins.
+- Notice Notification characteristic.
+Peripheral NOTIFY that it has transferred bitcoins (or other info).

 A bit complex but luckily the user doesn't have to know.